 Every employer making payment of Colorado wages is subject to the requirement to withhold Colorado income tax from such wages.
-This Part 1 discusses employers and employees subject to withholding requirements and provides guidance regarding employer registration and withholding certificates.
+This Part 1 provides guidance for determining whether an employer is required to withhold Colorado taxes from employees' wages.

 Employers and employees